How Water Carryover Works: State-by-State Rules for the Murray-Darling Basin

 Key differences from Victoria

-- No spillable water risk — your balance is not reduced if storages fill
+- No spillable water risk — carried NSW water is not exposed to spill forfeiture

 South Australia: the tight cap